Owatonna Public Schools returning to previous learning models

 after midnight.
 Total snow accumulations of 7 to as much as 11

-Chisago City in Minnesota.
-3 to 6 inches of snow is expected
+City in Minnesota.
+3 to 6 inches of snow are expected across

 ...BLIZZARD WARNING REMAINS IN EFFECT UNTIL 6 AM CST THURSDAY...